ch2i/ArduinoCore-stm32l0/README.md

-# Arduino Core for STM32L0 based boards
+# Arduino Core for STM32L0 based boards (Extension for CH2i Boards)

 ## What is it ?